Frequently Asked Questions

 Why should I consider Spiritual Direction?

 We are all called to holiness (Lumen Gentium).
 Countless Saints were known to have spiritual directors.
-St. Teresa of Avila, Blessed Mother Theresa, and St. John Paul II all had spiritual directors to help them navigate their interior lives and draw closer to our beloved Christ.
+St. Teresa of Avila, St. Mother Theresa, and St. John Paul II all had spiritual directors to help them navigate their interior lives and draw closer to our beloved Christ.

 Can a lay person be a Spiritual Director?
 I thought only priests could do that!